YousefEZ/pydiscord/README.md

 from responses import tutorial
 ```

-change the help.flows to the name of your new response file, so if
+change the test.flows to the name of your new response file, so if
 tutorial is the new response .py file then change it to tutorial.flows

 __for embed tests__